rorads/DAC-multilateral-core-support-mapping/README.md

   year <- 2014
   ```

-Once these steps have been taken, run Dac_Multilateral_Retrieval.r, then manipulation.r.
-This will produce a CSV file in this directory called `filtered_by_agency_2014.csv`.
+Once these steps have been taken, run then manipulation.r.
+This will run Dac_Multilateral_Retrieval.r, and produce CSV file in this directory called `simplified_filtered_by_agency.csv` and `simplified_filtered_by_country.csv` for country and agency level aggregates.
+These files are small, so I've included them for reference.
+If you run manipulation, it will overwrite them with data from whichever year you choose.